logan-han/deye-force-discharger/README.md

 The system can automatically skip battery discharge when bad weather is forecasted.
 This helps preserve battery charge for cloudy/rainy days when solar generation will be insufficient.

-**Why this matters:** During consecutive bad weather days, solar panels won't generate enough power to recharge the battery.
+**Why this matters:** During consecutive bad weather days, solar panels will not generate enough power to recharge the battery.
 By skipping discharge before bad weather, the battery retains enough charge to cover household needs without importing from the grid.

 **How it works:**
 - Fetches 7-day weather forecast from OpenWeatherMap
-- Analyzes conditions: rain, thunderstorms, drizzle, snow, high cloud cover (>70%)
+- Analyses conditions: rain, thunderstorms, drizzle, snow, high cloud cover (>70%)
 - If bad weather is expected for X consecutive days (configurable, default 2), discharge is skipped
 - Displayed in the web UI with forecast cards showing good/bad days

+## Solar Output Estimates

+When you configure your solar system capacity, the application displays estimated daily solar output for each forecast day.
+This helps you plan your energy usage and understand when discharge might be beneficial.

+**How it works:**
+- Enter your inverter capacity (or panel capacity if known)
+- The system calculates expected output based on weather conditions
+- Estimates account for cloud cover, precipitation probability, and weather type
+- Displayed alongside the weather forecast cards

 ## Requirements